-Today topic is “water in motion photography” and I will tell you how to photograph water in motion in this article.
-Photographing moving water, whether it be rivers, waterfalls, urban water games, or even falling rain, is one of the experiences that many photographers attempt.
+Today’s topic is “water in motion photography,” and I will tell you how to photograph water in motion in this article.
+Photographing moving water, whether rivers, waterfalls, urban water games, or even falling rain, is one of the experiences that many photographers attempt.
 With, it must be said, very varied results, most often due to insufficient preparation.
-Because, in fact, photographing water that moves, even if it can undoubtedly be improvised when one has a little photo experience, most often requires a minimum of preparation.
+Because photographing water moves, even if it can undoubtedly be improvised when one has a little photo experience, most often requires minimum preparation.

 How to Photograph Water in Motion?

 I will try to answer these questions and a few others that may arise.